How well is your business doing?

 These stats will help you understand how long your members are staying committed to your membership and will help you understand where your opportunities for growth lie.
 You can use these insights to develop a membership retention strategy.

-For example, if you notice engagement and retention peak around the 3 month mark, you can craft an retention campaign to provide additional support and motivation shortly after their 2nd payment to increase the longevity of your memberships and provide additional value to the customer.
+For example, if you notice engagement and retention peak around the 3-month mark, you can craft a retention campaign to provide additional support and motivation shortly after their 2nd payment to increase the longevity of your memberships and provide additional value to the customer.

 You can also use lifetime value to understand exactly how much each customer is worth to your business so you can determine how much you should be spending to acquire each customer to maximize profits.

 The number of active, canceled, and completed subscriptions (if you offer payment plans) will help you track trends over time.
 This will help you attribute the activities and promotions that are bringing in the most revenue, but also spark improvements in your retention campaigns so you can improve the lifetime value of each customer.

 AccessAlly also includes a custom calculation/advanced option so you can add metrics specific to your business into your dashboard.